magda-io/magda/magda-registry-api/src/test/scala/au/csiro/data61/magda/opa/README.md

 Both suites perform tests under the same conditions described in `Relationship among users, organizations and records.` in the class of `ApiWithOpaSpec`.

+#### Note

+The current Java JWT library is not capable of creating custom claims that are json objects.
+The typescript library comes to help.
+The jwt tokens used in testing esri policy are created by magda-typescript-common/src/test/session/buildJwt.spec.ts.

 After running either of the two suites, the testing data are persisted in the database.

 You may run RegistryApp with default config (using default policy `object.registry.record.owner_orgunit`) from